amperity/amperity-docs/amperity_reference/source/attribute_discount_amounts_sum_item.rst

 .. attribute-discount-amounts-sum-of-items-start

 You can access the sum-of-item discount attribute directly from the **Segment Editor**.
-To add these attributes to your segment, click **Add criteria**, select the **Unified Itemized Transactions** table, select the **Sum of Item Discount Amount** attribute, and then apply a condition.
+To add these attributes to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Unified Itemized Transactions** table, select the **Sum of Item Discount Amount** attribute, and then apply a condition.

 .. attribute-discount-amounts-sum-of-items-end